michaeltomko/tumble_4_ya/README.md

 Tumble4Ya
 ===========

-A Ruby Gem that extends adds simple roulette wheel style sorting to any Array object.
+A Ruby Gem that adds simple roulette wheel style sorting to any Array object.

 ## Requirements